Devil's Promenade & the Hornet Spook Light

 tell us stories about the light.
 Often we would sit outside on the car to

-watch for the Spook Light.
+Spook Light.
 We had to be real quiet or it would not

 come out.
 As we watched, all of sudden it would appear at the other